Treatment for Congestive Heart Failure in Dogs

 - ACE inhibitors: These drugs work to reduce blood pressure and volume.
 As a result, the heart will be less stressed and the heart muscles will not deteriorate as fast.
 ACE inhibitors, such as enalapril maleate (Enacard) and benazepril (Fortekor) are commonly used in dogs with cardiomyopathy and valvular heart disease.

 - Digitalis-type drugs: Digitalis glycosides are commonly used to control heart rates that are too fast.

 - Diuretics: Diuretics such as furosemide (Lasix) are used to manage fluid build-up in the lungs and elsewhere.

-Treatment for Congestive Heart Failure in Dogs - Supplements
+Supplements for Congestive Heart Failure in Dogs

 If your dog is suffering from congestive heart failure, the following supplements may help:

 - Vitamins A, B6, C, and E: These vitamins have antioxidant properties and can help eliminate free radicals from the body, thereby

 protecting the heart from damage by free radicals.